Oliva Espín

 Oliva Maria Espín (born December 12, 1938) is a Cuban American counseling psychologist known for her pioneering intellectual contributions to feminist therapy, immigration, and women's studies, and her advocacy on behalf of refugee women to help them to gain access to mental health services.
 Her interdisciplinary scholarly work brings together perspectives from sociology, politics, and religion to further understanding of issues and barriers related to gender, sexuality, language, and race.
 She is in the vanguard of transnational psychology, that applies transnational feminist lenses to the field of psychology to study, understand, and address the impact of colonization, imperialism, and globalization.
 She is the first Latina Professor Emerita of Women’s Studies at San Diego State University.

 Awards

-Espín was recipient of the American Psychological Association (APA) Award for Distinguished Professional Contributions to Public Service in 1991.
-Her award citation emphasized that she "worked forcefully to advance cross-cultural communication, gender issues, human sexuality, international awareness, and cultural factors as critical elements in the knowledge base of psychology.
-Her contributions have been especially valuable to understanding and providing psychological services for Latina women, immigrants, and lesbians."
+Espín was the 2025 recipient of the Outstanding Lifetime Contributions to Psychology American Psychological Association (APA) and the Award for Distinguished Professional Contributions to Public Service in 1991 also from the APA.
+Her award citations emphasized that she "worked forcefully to advance cross-cultural communication, gender issues, human sexuality, international awareness, and cultural factors as critical elements in the knowledge base of psychology."
+They also emphasize that "Espín was at the forefront of a profound epistemological shift in psychology.
+Her compelling narratives gave voice to the voiceless using qualitative methodologies when the dominant culture of psychology valued only quantitative research approaches.
+Her work has always been interdisciplinary, involving psychology, sociology, politics, law, and religion.
+At the forefront of transnational psychology, her writings have confronted the impact of colonization, imperialism, and globalization on women of the Global South.